mccombs/vtech2/content/doc/api-primer.md

 }
 ```

 In this example, the mutation creates a new distribution that is associated with an allocation.
-It also shows a return payload requested as part of the mutation.
+The ID and status of the newly created distribution is returned in the payload.
 Note that the *allocation ID* returned from the previous example of the creation of an allocation is used in the creation of the distribution; this joins the distribution to the allocation.

-The value of the *status* field in the previous response indicates that the distribution was successfully created and placed into a "drafted" state.
+The value of the *status* field in the response indicates that the distribution was successfully created and placed into a "drafted" state.
 This is now a *pro forma* entry on a cap table for the corresponding allocation, *but the distribution will not yet appear in the investor's portfolio in the Vertalo investor portal.* When appropriate, you may update the status of the distribution to "open" (investor qualifications met, waiting for funding) or "closed" (funding has been received, available for issuance), either of which will make the distribution visible to the investor in the Vertalo portal.

 ### Update a Distribution